hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

   + to model things we have to idealize them (e.g., atoms)
     + idealization removes complicated details not essential for understanding the main principles
     + applying mathematics and analogies to other, familiar systems
-    + understanding the basic principles, add complexity to make the model more faithful
+    + understanding the basic principles
+    + adding complexity to make the model more faithful
   + Worth understanding models known to be wrong
     + E.g., neurons that communicate real values rather than discrete spikes of activity